 There IS more than enough room, trust me.
 Branding photoshoots are a great way to show behind the scenes… even if you don’t have a ton of real ‘behind the scenes’ yet.

-Branding photos are also is a great way to show that you mean business.
+Branding photos are also a great way to show that you mean business.
 After all, someone who is willing to invest in high-quality brand photography is somebody to take seriously.
-Trust me – your selfies aren't doing that for you.
+Trust me – your selfies aren’t doing that for you.
 People want to invest in people who invest in themselves.

 You can showcase your sparkling personality while rearranging a tablescape and straightening out some of that luxury cutlery you rented for the day.